Advertising

 Festival of the Maggio Musicale Fiorentino

-The 87th Maggio Musicale Fiorentino Festival will be staged at the Teatro del Maggio in Florence from April 13, 2025.
+The Maggio Musicale Fiorentino Festival, reaching its 88th edition in 2026.
 But do you know why it is called Maggio Musicale?
 We told you about it here!

-Instead, to learn about the schedule of the opera and symphony season before and after the festival, click here.
+To explore the opera and symphonic season lineup before and after the festival, click here

 Places